section-engineering-education/engineering-education/content/articles/how-to-use-modular-patterns-in-nodejs/index.md

 This concept is common in most programming languages.
 The concept is called modularity (Modular patterns).
 In this case, every single file is a module.

-Let’s say, for example, you are creating a calculator application.
+Let's say, for example, you are creating a calculator application.
 In this case, you can have a file that handles addition, and another file handling subtraction functionality.
 So, we have each file performing a specific arithmetical task.

 ### Scope and namespace
 This is a huge advantage for Node.js.
 When you use JavaScript without frameworks such as Node.js, there is no concept of public and private scope.